Peter Greenbaum is a shareholder with Wilentz, Goldman & Spitzer P.A. and practices on the Business Law Team and the Healthcare Team.

 Mr. Greenbaum is a member of the New Jersey State and Middlesex County Bar Associations and a member of the Association's Internet and Computer Law Committee.
 He is also a member of the Edison Chamber of Commerce Board.
 He is a former member of the Board of Directors of New Jersey Lawyer (2005-2008).

 Mr. Greenbaum was selected for inclusion in New Jersey Super Lawyers -Rising Stars Editions 2006, 2007, 2008, 2009, 2010 and 2011.
 In 2007, he was also selected by New Jersey Law Journal as a Forty Under Forty award recipient, representing one of the top 40 attorneys in the State of New Jersey under the age of 40.
-Mr. Greenbaum was selected for inclusion in the Best Lawyers in America for 2012, 2013, 2014 and 2015.
+Mr. Greenbaum was selected for inclusion in the Best Lawyers in America for 2012, 2013, 2014, 2015 and 2016 (Corporate law and Healthcare law).
 In addition, Mr. Greenbaum has recently received the 2011 Transactional Attorney of the Year award (Middlesex County Bar Association), recognizing his outstanding skills as a transactional/corporate attorney.
 Mr. Greenbaum has been selected for inclusion in Chambers USA 2015 (Band 3, Healthcare).

 •Bridging the Value Gap With Earn Out Provisions

 •Considerations for Drafting Legal Agreements